 Photo Badges will no longer be issued to individuals.
 Badges will now be issued directly to the vendor in the form of generic badges listing only the vendor’s business name.
 Each vendor will then be responsible for managing their allotment of badges amongst their staff.
 Up to ten (10) badges will be allowed per leased space.
 Additional badges will be available for $20 per badge.
 Please see the enclosed “Worker Badge and Vehicle Passes” form to obtain your badges.

 Booth set up begins at 9:00 a.m. to 6:00 p.m.
-Wednesday, August 9th and continues Thursday, August 10th, 2017, from 9:00 a.m. to 6:00 p.m.
-All booths must be in place by 4:00 p.m., Friday, August 11th, 2017, and must remain in place until 11:00 p.m.
-Saturday, August 19th, 2017.
-Vendors located in the Montana Pavilion must use the roll up door on the parking lot side of the building.
+Wednesday, August 9th, and continues Thursday, August 10th, 2023, from 9:00 a.m. to 6:00 p.m.
+All booths must be in place by 4:00 p.m., Friday, August 11th, 2023, and must remain in place until 11:00 p.m.
+Saturday, August 19th, 2023.
+Vendors located in the Montana Pavilion must use the roll-up door on the parking lot side of the building.
 Please do not use the front doors for loading and unloading.
-The front doors must remain locked until gates open.
-Early booth construction can help you avoid last minute confusion.
-If you require more time to set up please contact MetraPark Food Services to arrange a set up time.
+The front doors must remain locked until the gates open.
+Early booth construction can help you avoid last-minute confusion.
+If you require more time to set up please contact MetraPark Food Services to arrange a setup time.

 Vendor must setup within the allotted dimensions of their space.
 Spaces will be marked with hash marks.
 Space sizes are as follows.
 The first measurement is parallel to the Food Midway the second is perpendicular to: